prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware/radeon-hd-7990-review.md

 As stated previously, you'll generate around $220 annually with this GPU.
 The Radeon HD 7990 has a payback period of just over one year.

-While the Radeon HD 7990 is a great choice, the [Radeon RX 480](/crypto-mining/ethereum-hardware/radeon-rx-480-review/) **is the best Ethereum miner available right now.** Not only is it the cheapest, it's also the most power efficient.
+Although the Radeon HD 7990 is a great choice, the [Radeon RX 480](/crypto-mining/ethereum-hardware/radeon-rx-480-review/) **is the best Ethereum miner available right now.** Not only is it the cheapest, it's also the most power efficient.

 While mining Ethereum is profitable, it's still nowhere near the profitability seen with [Dash mining](/crypto-mining/dash-hardware/).